rsksmart/bips/BIP-R10.md

 ==Backwards Compatibility==

 Transactions containing the COUNT_ACKS opcode are non-standard to old implementations, which will (typically) not relay them nor include them in blocks.
+Witness P2SH addresses can be used to allow the propagation of transactions that use COUNT_ACKS.

-Old implementations will validate that COUNT_ACKS as OP_NOP.
-This implies this BIP represents a soft-fork.
+This implies this BIP represents a soft-fork since  it is based on Segwit script versioning system.
 Miners that do not soft-fork and do not include non-standard transactions are not affected, since no consensus rule is added to the block header or coinbase validation.
+Miners that do not soft-fork but include non-stadard transactions provided by an malicius users can be attacked so that their blocks are not accepted by the majority of miners.

 This BIP will be deployed using a standard majority threshold (as used in previous soft-forks) and will use the version bits to mark miners acks (as defined in BIPn).

 If a majority of hashing power does not support the new validation rules, then roll-out will be postponed (or rejected if it becomes clear that a majority will never be achieved).

-==Broadcasting a transaction containing OP_ACK_COUNT in scriptSigs==
+==Broadcasting a transaction containing OP_ACK_COUNT in scriptPubs==

-Transactions containing the OP_ACK_COUNT in scriptSigs are non-standard and should not be broadcast.
-Only miners should be able to include these transactions in blocks.
+Transactions containing the OP_ACK_COUNT in scriptPubs are non-standard and should not be broadcast.
+Secondary chain designers should use P2SH addresses, so that miners can include the scriptPub scripts in ScriptSig scripts.

 ==Security ==